 - 1 Tbsp olive oil $0.11

-- Spray the inside of an 8×8 square or round baking dish with non-stick spray.
-Spread the softened onion and garlic in the bottom of the dish.
-Place the thinly sliced vegetables in the baking dish vertically, in an alternating pattern.
-Season the top of the vegetables generously with salt, pepper, and thyme.
+Coat the inside of an 8x8" casserole dish with non-stick spray.
+Spread the sautéed onion and garlic in the bottom of the dish.
+Arrange the other sliced vegetables, stacked vertically like dominos, in an alternating pattern.
+Season the top of the vegetables generously with salt, pepper, and dried thyme.

-- Cover the dish with foil and bake for 30 minutes.
-Remove the foil, top with the shredded cheese, and bake without the foil for an additional 15-20 minutes or until the cheese is golden brown.
+Cover the dish with foil and bake in the preheated oven for 30 minutes.
+Remove the foil, top with the shredded cheese, and bake without the foil for an additional 15-20 minutes, or until the cheese is golden brown.
 Top with chopped fresh parsley for garnish, if desired.

 Step By Step Photos